 Next, let’s see how AGM technology influences the battery’s features.

 AGM technology batteries feature a host of benefits.
-But they’re not perfect and have their downsides too.

-1. Longer Lifespan
+1. Longer Battery Life

 2. Generates More Starts